The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 At that point all the key players know and agree about where things are going.

 Review: Get opinions and input from each team members.
 Listen and ensure there is understanding regarding their perspective.
+This is powerful.

 Revise: Each time the team meets whether weekly or multiple times per week, review and revise the deliverables and activities with the team to make sure the high-level steps can be achieved.

-• Small cadence beats big plans.
+• A simple, weekly, predictably rhythm beats big plans.

 Consistency matters more than complexity when projects compete with day-to-day operations.